-Figure SA02.33 Network operating costs
+Figure SA-04.34 Network operating costs

-- 4.21.
+- 4.24.
 We have an excellent track record of minimising the impact of faults on customers.
 This is achieved by responding quickly, with adequate resources and utilising mobile generation to provide temporary supplies.
 We have enhanced our fault response processes to virtually eliminate the number of customers affected for more than 12 hours.
-This has involved using more teams to respond to faults, a requirement for excavation contractors to provide a one-hour response and greater use of mobile generation.
-The receipt of revenues through the IIS incentive in RIIO-ED1 is important to us for funding the additional costs associated with this level of excellent network performance. - 4.22.
+This has involved using more teams to respond to faults, a requirement for excavation contractors to provide a faster response and greater use of mobile generation.
+The receipt of revenues through the IIS incentive in RIIO-ED1 is important to us for funding the additional costs associated with this level of excellent network performance that our customers value highly. - 4.25.
 We use contractors for tree clearance activities.
 RIIO-ED1 cost forecasts were based upon historical costs, but market conditions have changed.
 Across utilities and rail companies, there is a higher demand for skilled tree clearance operatives driving contract prices higher, especially in the Midlands.
 While contract negotiations have sought to minimise the impact, there have been inevitable cost increases.
 We remain committed to fulfilling tree clearance programmes and will seek to gain efficiencies to offset contract costs increases.
-We are developing and adopting alternative ways of managing tree clearance, making use of LiDAR technology and internal resources, which are aimed at reducing overall costs whilst still delivering comprehensive tree clearance activities. - 4.23.
+We are developing and adopting alternative ways of managing tree clearance, making use of LiDAR technology to reduce overall costs while still delivering comprehensive tree clearance activities. - 4.26.
 Inspections costs are above allowances.
 There are a number of changes to policy that have been introduced which will lead to costs that are higher than allowances.
-These changes include dedicated programmes of assessment of LV overhead line clearance across roads, more frequent inspection of LV link boxes, especially where there is a greater chance of people being near them, and additional condition data collection to enhance the range of data collected. - 4.24.
+These changes include dedicated programmes of assessment of LV overhead line clearance across roads, more frequent inspection of LV link boxes, especially where there is a greater chance of people being near them, and additional condition data collection to enhance the range of data collected. - 4.27.
 Repairs and maintenance costs are also above allowances.
 While we carry out routine cyclical maintenance ensuring that all maintenance is completed in the year it is due, there has been a focus on remedial actions to remove defects from the network leading to higher than forecast costs.
-In addition, approximately 60% of the additional costs are attributable to civil repairs and maintenance.
+In addition, approximately 60% of the additional costs are attributable to civil repairs and maintenance. - 4.28.

-4.25.
 The smart metering rollout programme has been driven by government and supplier policy and programmes.
 Where necessary, we are carrying out repairs to service positions to enable smart meters to be installed.
 The actual service position defect rate is higher than the rate used for the RIIO-ED1 forecasts (noting that Ofgem required DNOs to use a defect rate of 2%).
-This programme will now continue until 2024 and is also subject to Ofgem volume driver assessment to adjust allowances to reflect the volumes of defects encountered.
+This programme will now continue until 2024 and is also subject to Ofgem volume driver assessment to adjust allowances to reflect the volumes of defects encountered. - 4.29.
+We are also seeing an overspend against allowances for Occurrences Not Incentivised (ONI) costs.
+ONI costs relate to asset and safety related issues that are dealt with urgently, but are not classified as incidents reported under faults.
+This includes cutout faults, street lighting faults as well as emergency disconnections, responding to safety calls and abortive visits.
+The increased activity under the smart meter rollout is leading to higher volumes of service position defects being reported.
+Where these cannot be positively associated with a smart meter install they are reported under ONIs.
+We are also seeing increasing costs associated with emergency disconnections for illegal abstraction, in many instances associates with the illegal growth of cannabis. - 4.30.
+All these factors have been incorporated into our processes for developing the RIIO-ED2 plans.